 3. Measuring accumulated charge.

 A classical coastal pollution event is characterized by strong wind from the sea followed by some kind of wetting.
-However, in the case of a silicone rubber insulator, high humidity alone is usually not sufficient to lead to high current.
-Therefore additional wetting in the form of light rain is usually needed.
+However, in the case of a silicone rubber insulator, high humidity alone is generally not sufficient to lead to high current.
+Additional wetting in the form of light rain is needed.

 Specific Techniques Applying to Composite Insulators